 - Air fresheners – Sprays, plug-ins and candles made with artificial fragrances meant to freshen the air are actually harmful to breathe.

 - Off-gassing – Chemicals found in furniture, mattresses, carpet and paint evaporate or off-gas into the surrounding air.
-These chemicals also settle into dust in our homes, where we continue to stir them up and breathe them.
+These chemicals also settle into dust in our homes, where we continue to stir them up and breathe them in.

 Here’s what you can do for cleaner air:

 Baby steps: First of all, stop using air fresheners STAT!
 Next, take a look at your cleaning products.
 Replace the worst offenders right away (most toilet, drain & oven cleaners are very toxic), and slowly switch out the rest as they run out.
 Use my post on the best green cleaning brands as a guide and dabble in some DIY cleaning products too!
 Start implementing these FREE ways to make your home healthier as soon as possible – hey they’re free!

 Bigger steps: When it’s time to buy new furniture make thoughtful, safer choices.
 Avoid furniture made with chemical flame retardants or particle board and use my guide to non-toxic mattress brands when shopping for a new mattress.
 When remodeling, choose zero-VOC paint and avoid carpet sprayed with stain or water-repellent chemicals.